 Image courtesy: www.actuariesindia.org

 Actuaries are expected to be good at mathematics, statistics and possess good modeling skills.
 However, these are what actuaries are ‘supposed’ to be.
 As per me, to be successful, actuaries need to be more business savvy, be commercially sound have good communication skills.

 Actuaries, being mathematicians / statisticians, are often introverted or not very good at communicating with non-technical people.
 This is one area where actuarial students need to improve, feels Pahwa.

-According to Pahwa who's been in this industry for 10 years, a newly qualified actuary today does not earn less than Rs.
+The scope of actuarial science in India is bright.
+According to Pahwa who’s been in this industry for 10 years, a newly qualified actuary today does not earn less than Rs.
 15 to 20 lakhs.
 The salary of experienced actuaries is much more.